oracle/node-oracledb/doc/api.md

 [Promises](#promiseoverview) and [Async/Await](#asyncawaitoverview)
 functions.

+Scripts to create Oracle's sample schemas can be found at [github.com/oracle/db-sample-schemas][4].

 Locate your Oracle Database [user name and password][91], and the database [connection string](#connectionstrings).
 The connection string is commonly of the format `hostname/servicename`, using the host name